Fine Arts Law

 Other non-litigation art lawyers are trust and estates experts who advise visual artists and their estates on taxation and estate planning matters such as setting up foundations and donating works of art to museums.
 CG Lawyers can refer you to relevant taxation and estate specialists if required.

-Our clients seeking a fine arts law specialist range from art buyers or collectors to art dealers, galleries, and artists themselves.
+Our clients seeking an art law specialist range from art buyers or collectors to art dealers, galleries, and artists themselves.
 Though many clients seek the advice of their general legal practitioner at first, many disputes are better handled by experts and those who deal with specific fine art related matters.
-Those matters are best referred to a fine arts law specialist such as CG Lawyers.
+Those matters are best referred to an art law specialist such as CG Lawyers.